 With the worst of the mechanical problems behind, NASA and the three Skylab crews focused on matters pertaining to long-duration spaceflight.
-Everything from the crew's exercise time, to nutritional requirements, to scheduling, came under scrutiny and debate.
+Everything from the crew's exercise time to nutritional requirements to scheduling came under scrutiny and debate.

 Things weren't always that smooth between the ground and space.
 Skylab's third crew in particular complained repeatedly about being overloaded with tasks and superhuman expectations.
 Some have said the crew did a mutiny in orbit, although others characterize it more as a temporary refusal to do more work.

-The commander of the mission, Jerry Carr, later said he regretted having waited for several weeks before airing his concerns.
+Carr later said he regretted having waited for several weeks before airing his concerns.
 "We swallowed a lot of problems for a lot of days because we were reluctant to admit publicly that we were not getting things done right," he said in a NASA account of Skylab.
 "That's ridiculous, [but] that's human behavior."

 Skylab's last crew left in February 1974, leaving the station in orbit.
 NASA had planned to bring more crews into orbit, but financial concerns and the run-up to the shuttle program turned attention elsewhere.
 An effort to send the shuttle there also fell through.

 The space station's orbit decayed faster than expected due to intense solar activity heating up Earth's atmosphere.
-NASA, faced with the inevitable, adjusted the station as best as possible so it wouldn't hit populated areas upon re-entering on July 11, 1979.
+NASA, faced with the inevitable, adjusted the station as best as it could so it wouldn't hit populated areas upon re-entering on July 11, 1979.
 A math mistake led to pieces falling in Australia, but fortunately nobody was hurt.